BabylonJS/OldDocumentationSite/content/How_To/Create_A_Game/page6.md

 Importing meshes is actually a really simple process.
 It's just what you do with those meshes afterwards that can get tricky!

+The meshes for the environment and player will be linked below.
+We'll make a new folder called models inside of the public folder.

 # Environment Mesh
 Previously, we created an [Environment class](/how_to/page10#environment).
 In order to import our meshes, we'll neeed to add a [_loadAsset](https://github.com/BabylonJS/SummerFestival/blob/a0abccc2efbb7399820efe2e25f53bb5b4a02500/src/environment.ts#L100) function.
 ## _loadAsset